-Everything you wanted to know about the Urban Core, Uptown and Downtown Dallas, Texas.
-Its growth, prosperity, setbacks and unprecedented revitalization is told here...Randall Turner of Harvard Companies, Inc 214-231-0100 Direct, 3500 Oak Lawn Avenue, Suite 325, Dallas, Texas 75219 www.HarvardCo.com NEW: Highland Park, Park Cities Residential Sales: www.HarvardEstateHomes.com
+Everything you wanted to know about the Urban Core, Uptown and Downtown Dallas, Texas & Dallas Ft.
+Worth Area Real Estate - Its growth, prosperity, setbacks and unprecedented revitalization is told here...Randall Turner of Harvard Companies, Inc 214-231-0100 Direct, 3500 Oak Lawn Avenue, Suite 325, Dallas, Texas 75219 www.HarvardCo.com - Highland Park, Park Cities Residential Sales: www.HarvardEstateHomes.com

 Monday, July 15, 2013

 A partnership of three guys in their mid-20s just may be the ticket to a successful downtown Dallas grocery.

 A triple-concept of food and beverage retail will soon fill the 20,000 square-feet that used to house the Urbanmarket, a city hall-subsidized grocery store that failed last year after a 7-year struggle to stay open.

 Urban Orchard Market is a grocery store that promises to have a higher percentage of organic versus conventional foods.
 It will sell local produce and feature frozen yogurt and a deli counter.